IBE160/SG-Oslo-Flexi/docs/project-brief.md

 ## Out of Scope (for MVP)

-*   **RAG / Vector Database:** The initial version will not use a vector database for retrieval-augmented generation.
+*   **RAG / Vector Database:** The MVP will not include a vector database or full RAG pipeline, only “document-first prompting” on extracted text.
 *   **Multi-document projects:** The MVP will only support single-document analysis.
 *   **Asynchronous pipelines:** All processing will be synchronous.
 *   **Advanced Gamification:** The MVP will have basic progress tracking, but no badges, leaderboards, or complex rewards.